If you’ve ever wanted to learn how to start a blog, you’ve come to the right place.

 This is because Bluehost preloads WordPress with a bunch of plugins that you may or may not actually need.
 Personally, this kind of stresses me out.
 I prefer to start with a clean slate.

 So, before we get into the nitty-gritty of WordPress, let’s get rid of all the stuff that’s been preinstalled so we can build our site from scratch.

-First, using the left sidebar menu, hover over the Plugins section and click Installed Plugins.
+First, using the left sidebar In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More, hover over the Plugins section and click Installed Plugins.